Hit man in San Antonio murder-for-hire slaying set to die

 - Father aghast after seeing son bully wife and kids | Dear Carolyn

-Ruiz’s execution would be the third this year in Texas and the fifth nationally.

-His lawyers argued to the U.S. Supreme Court that lower courts improperly rejected an earlier appeal.
-They also contended Ruiz’s execution would be unconstitutionally cruel because he’s suffered a “uniquely devastating psychological toll” after nearly a quarter-century on death row, multiple execution dates and two reprieves.
+Ruiz’s lawyers argued to the U.S. Supreme Court that lower courts improperly rejected an earlier appeal.
+They also contended Ruiz’s execution would be unconstitutionally cruel because he’s been on death row since 1995, had multiple execution dates and two reprieves.
+Attorney Lee Kovarsky blamed the long time between a San Antonio jury’s verdict and the punishment on the state’s failure to provide Ruiz with competent lawyers earlier in his appeals.

-“It is entirely attributable to the state’s failure to provide competent lawyers,” attorney Lee Kovarsky told the high court in a filing.
-He also argued the deterrent value of the punishment was “undercut” by the lengthy time between imposing the sentence and carrying it out.

-State attorneys contended Ruiz’s arguments were meant to distract the courts from the weakness of his claims and said Ruiz had taken advantage of legal mechanisms to ensure his conviction and sentence were proper and previous judicial reviews found no constitutional error.
-While some individual Supreme Court justices have raised questions about long death row confinement, the courts consistently have ruled it was not unconstitutionally cruel, Assistant Texas Attorney General Edward Marshall told the justices.
-Ruiz’s arguments about earlier deficient legal help “have been inspected, scrutinized, studied, probed, analyzed, reviewed and evaluated” at all levels of the federal courts, he said.
+Assistant Texas Attorney General Edward Marshall disputed the claims, telling the high court arguments about earlier deficient legal help “have been inspected, scrutinized, studied, probed, analyzed, reviewed and evaluated” at all levels of the federal courts.
+While some individual Supreme Court justices have raised questions about long death row confinement, the courts consistently have ruled it was not unconstitutionally cruel.

+Ruiz approached a car pulling up to Rodriguez’s home the night of July 14, 1992, under the guise of seeking directions.
+Her husband of nearly seven years, Michael, was in the car along with Michael’s brother, Mark.
+Ruiz, who already had pocketed $1,000 and had failed in two earlier killing attempts, asked Mark Rodriguez if he wanted him to “do it,” and Rodriguez gave him the go-ahead.
+As Theresa Rodriguez was getting out of the car, Ruiz put a .357 Magnum revolver to her head and fired.
+Three days later, Ruiz collected another $1,000 for the completed job.

+Evidence showed Michael Rodriguez stood to collect at least a quarter-million dollars in insurance benefits from his wife’s death and that he’d recently applied for another $150,000 in life insurance for her.

-Ruiz had met Mark Rodriguez at the home of a mutual friend, was arrested nine days after the shooting and implicated the brothers in the contract killing scheme.
-Police focused on him after receiving a telephone tip after Theresa Rodriguez’s employer, the insurance firm USAA, offered a $50,000 reward for information about her slaying.
+Ruiz had met Mark Rodriguez at the home of a mutual friend, was arrested nine days after the shooting and implicated the brothers.
+The police investigation was aided by a telephone tip after Theresa Rodriguez’s employer, the San Antonio-based financial services giant USAA, offered a $50,000 reward for information about her slaying.

-Court records show Ruiz after the shooting drove off in a car waiting for him on the street.
-Evidence showed Mark Rodriguez already had paid him $1,000, then gave him another $1,000 three days after the killing.
-Ruiz had made two earlier unsuccessful attempts to kill Theresa Rodriguez.

 The Rodriguez brothers eventually accepted life prison terms in plea deals.
 Mark Rodriguez was paroled in 2011.

-Michael Rodriguez later joined Ruiz on death row as one of the notorious Texas 7, a group of seven inmates who escaped from a South Texas prison in 2000, remained fugitives for weeks and killed a Dallas-area police officer.
+Michael Rodriguez later joined Ruiz on death row as one of the notorious Texas 7, a group of seven inmates who escaped from a South Texas prison in 2000 and killed a Dallas-area police officer.
 He was executed in 2008.
 He blamed his infatuation with a younger woman for the contract murder plot.

 Joe Ramon, who accompanied Ruiz the night of the shooting, and Robert Silva, identified as the intermediary who put the Rodriguez brothers in touch with Ruiz, also received life prison sentences.